eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/standardQosPolicies.rst

   That information is kept until all the following conditions are met:

   * The instance has been explicitly disposed and its InstanceState becomes |NOT_ALIVE_DISPOSED-api|.
-  * There isn't any alive DataWriter writing the instance, which means that all existing writers either unregister the instance or lose their liveliness.
+  * There is not any alive DataWriter writing the instance, which means that all existing writers either unregister the instance or lose their liveliness.
   * A time interval longer than the one established on the |service_cleanup_delay-api| has elapsed since the moment the service detected that the two previous conditions were met.